noriakis/software/docs/wcGeneSummary/01-basic_usage_of_wcGeneSummary.md

 #> Bootstrap (r = 1.2)...
 Done.
 #> Bootstrap (r = 1.3)...
 Done.
 #> Bootstrap (r = 1.4)...
 Done.
+#> Scale for size is already present.
+#> Adding another scale for size, which will replace the
+#> existing scale.
 gwcl@wc
 ```